cognizone/ng-cognizone/README.md

 Visit [Nx Cloud](https://nx.app/) to learn more.

+## Migrating from v3.8 to v3.9

+- json-ld, lod and shacl libs have new core and/or ng-core sub entry points.
+This was made it so that \*/core one don't depend on Angular artifacts, so that they can be used in NodeJs environments.
+When migrating, it will just require to change a few imports

 ## Migrating from v3.6 to v3.7

 - json-model: `IdGenerator` as been removed, need to use `UriGenerator` from `@cognizone/lod` instead.
 Be sure to properly configure the `newUriPrefix` option.